illumos/ipd/ipd/0028/README.md

    Leaving behind defines to avoid reallocating numbers may be acceptable, but this should ideally be done in such a way to clean up the namespace pollution from such definitions.

-6. Document that the DLPI is Obsolete.

-   This involves updating both dlpi(7) and libdlpi(3lib).